bfs18/nsynth_wavenet/Readme.md

 If there is no difference of many orders of magnitudes, the training process is moving in the right direction.

 e.g. The first tensorboard figure comes from a parallel wavenet trained without power lowss.
-The values of `new_x, new_x_abs` are too large OK compared to real data.
+The values of `new_x, new_x_abs` are too large compared to real data.
 So I cannot get meaningful waves from this model.
 The second is a model using power loss.
-It values are much more close real data.
+It values are much closer real data.
 It is generating very noisy but to some extent meaningful waves.

 ![x-x_abs1](tests/figures/x-x_abs.png)
 ![x-x_abs2](tests/figures/x-x_abs2.png)